wearewarhol/config-file/README.md

 }
 ```

-## To do

-**The schema currently does not enforce that a URL is present for every theme
-configuration sub-property.** The url is inherited from `theme.themeUrl` and
-`styleguideUrl`, but if those properties are missing, it is, at the moment,
-still allowed to pass no url to theme sub-properties.
-This should be disallowed.

 ## Schema

 ### Field `styleguideUrl` (optional, `string` or `null`, defaults to `null`)

 URL for the styleguide's main page, if any.
 Can be overruled for each component
 and theme configuration with their own URLs.
+If the styleguide URL is not
+specified, components and themes (or sub-sections of themes) *must* provide
+their own URLs.

 ### Field `breakpoints` (optional, `number[]` or, defaults to `[ 1000 ]`)